hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 Registering widgets
 ^^^^^^^^^^^^^^^^^^^

-In the example below we register a new ipywidget for the ``my_package.MyComponent`` toolkey of the previous example.
+In the example below we register a new ipywidget widget for the ``my_package.MyComponent`` toolkey of the previous example.
 The ``function`` simply returns the widget to display.
+The key *module* defines where the functions resides.

 .. code-block:: yaml